 Doctors at UW Health can also watch a small colon polyp over time.
 Smaller polyps, 6 mm to 9 mm (about ⅓-¼ inch), can be safely watched by having a follow up VC exam in 3 years.
 Or, small polyps can be removed by standard colonoscopy, the same day or later, if you choose.

 VC also allows the doctor to take a limited look outside the colon for problems in the abdomen and pelvis.
 This may help find problems such as abdominal aneurysms, other cancers, or conditions you may not be aware of.
-At many locations where VC is done, we may also be able to do a CT BMD (bone mineral density) exam to screen for osteoporosis.
+We may also be able to do a CT BMD (bone mineral density) exam to screen for osteoporosis.
 It is done at the same time as your VC exam with no extra scans or cost.

 Getting Ready for Your VC Exam